Peap1ant/Custom-Zombie-Code-Maker-for-pvz2/Update History.md

  - [x] Add plant`s resource
  - [x] New options for add all resource in RG
- - [x] Add menu in CZCM for run Sub-program with menu buttons
+ - ~~Add menu in CZCM for run Sub-program with menu buttons~~
+This feature was cancelled because menu buttons make python stop

  - [ ] New Sub-program : Extra Code Generator (ECG) for Extra Codes
  It will generate some code for specific zombies or armors, etc

 0.3 update will be last update in this year
 I have Korean SAT at November and I need to return the laptop to school which I using for CZCM